o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/tag.md

 ### OnTagRemoved

-Notifies listeners about tags being removed\.
+Notifies listeners about tags being removed.

 **Parameters**
 const `Tag&` - Indicates the tag was removed